-Getting your plants in the ground is far from the end of the story!
+Getting plants in the ground is far from the end of the story!
 Ongoing maintenance is essential to the success of your project.
 Weeds are a constant threat that needs to be managed, especially in the first few years.
-Weeds are often the biggest downfall in any restoration project.
-Animal pests also need to be controlled to give your plants a good chance to flourish.
+Weeds are often the biggest downfall in restoration projects.
+Animal pests may also need to be controlled to give your plants a good chance to flourish.